 How Did Little Mix's Perrie Edwards Get Her Scar?

-Little Mix star Perrie Edwards has been proudly displaying her stomach scar recently, but just how exactly did she get it in the first place?
+Little Mix star Perrie Edwards always proudly displays her stomach scar, but just how exactly did she get it in the first place?

-The small scar is often visible in the outfits she performs in, and more recently in her holiday snaps, so just how exactly did she get it?
+Perrie Edwards' small scar is often visible in the outfits she performs in in her holiday snaps, so just how exactly did she get it?

 It turns out, when Perrie was a child, she had to have multiple operations on her oesophagus because it was too small and in order for her to eat properly, surgery was necessary.
 She has previously spoken about it being an insecurity of hers, so it's great to see her being more confident about it.

-> Jade Thirlwall Refuses To Apologise For Gaining Weight From #LM5 Studio Sessions

-Perrie proudly showed off her scar during her recent trip to Mykonos, calling it 'beautiful' and posed for photographs with it clearly visible and people are praising her for spreading an important message about body positivity.
+Perrie proudly showed off her scar during a trip to Mykonos, calling it 'beautiful' and posed for photographs with it clearly visible and people haven't stopped praising her for spreading an important message about body positivity.

 Many fans can even relate to the 'Touch' singer...